Leipip/leightonoff/README.md

 - 🔭 I’m currently working on learing more about web development
 - 🌱 I’m currently learning how to use the Vue.js framework
-- ⚡ Fun fact: I've recently graudted with a degree in Computer Engineering
+- ⚡ Fun fact: I've recently graduated with a degree in Computer Engineering
 <!--
 **leightonoff/leightonoff** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.